Orbital anisotropy of heavy fermion Ce$_{2}$IrIn$_{8}$ under crystalline electric field and its energy scale

+CeCu$_{2}$Si$_{2}$ also receives great attention due to the double dome shape superconducting region and its possible relation with the orbital transition originated from different CEF ground state \cite{Pourovskii2014}.
+However, later NIXS measurement demonstrated the absence of the orbital transition under pressure \cite{Rueff2015}.
+Since the CEF excited state is located at well above the ground state ($>$ 30 meV $\sim$ 350 K) in CeCu$_{2}$Si$_{2}$ \cite{Ehm2007, Amorese2020}, it would be hard to detect the impact of the CEF excited states on the low energy state \cite{Amorese2020}.
+Nonetheless, the possible multiorbital singlet paring in superconductivity was suggested \cite{Nica2021}.

+Here, we have chosen \Ce\ as a test-bed material for the investigation on the temperature-driven development of the orbital anisotropy.
+First, we have confirmed whether our DFT+DMFT is successful to describe the experimentally known CEF states.
+The excited CEF states can be signalled from optical conductivity calculations.
+After estimating the two conventional characteristic temperature scales, \Tk, and \Tc\, we have focused on an additional $T$-scale associated with CEF splitting.
+To analyze this new $T$-scale quantitatively, we have studied a two-orbital Anderson impurity model with various CEF splittings.
+We demonstrated that the $T$-scale where the orbital anisotropy intensifies depends on the the size of CEF splitting and it is clearly distinguished from \Tc\ and \Tk.
+And we were able to interpret the spectroscopic observation, ``shoulder", as a clue for the well-developed orbital anisotropy.

 Figure~1(a) displays the crystal structure of \Ce.
 It crystallizes with alternative stacks of one IrIn$_{2}$ and two CeIn$_{3}$ layers.
 There are three different types of In atoms: In(2) in Ce plane, In(1) and In(3) out of the Ce plane.
 The two equivalent Ce atoms are enclosed by sixteen In atoms.
 Four In(3) atoms are shared with the equivalent Ce atoms.
 Figure 1(b) demonstrates how $J = 5/2$ states under the tetragonal symmetry are split into three doubly degenerated CEF states ($\Gamma_{6}$ , $\Gamma_{7}^{1}$, and $\Gamma_{7}^{2}$ ) \cite{Fischer1987, Settai2007}.
-The tetragonal CEF strengths in Ce$_{m}M_{n}$In$_{3m+2n}$ are experimentally estimated to ~5meV and ~25meV \cite{Ohishi2009, Yamashita2011, Malinowski2003, Willers2010}.
-The bare CEF splitting from DFT shows the same order of magnitude with the experiments.
-However, the CEF splitting becomes underestimated through the DFT+DMFT iterations, indicating the suppressing effect of hybridization function and the local self-energy \cite{Pourovskii2014}.
-In order to maintain the CEF states in the given crystal symmetry, an additional correction is put in the local impurity levels of the Ce 4$f$ orbital.
-In other words, the empirical double counting term is used to adjust the size of the CEF splitting.
-With the same correction scheme, we have correctly described the $T$-evolution of CeCoIn$_{5}$ electronic structure \cite{Jang2020}.
-Using the correction, the CEF states are denoted as $\ket{0}$, $\ket{1}$, and $\ket{2}$, as shown in Fig.~1(b).

-Figure~2(a) provides the momentum ($k$)-dependent spectral function $A(\omega, k)$ at 10 K, showing the multiplets of the CEF states.
-A flatness of each state represents its large effective mass.
-The three flat quasiparticle states are located at 0, 5, and 25 meV in good agreements with the experiments \cite{Ohishi2009, Yamashita2011, Malinowski2003, Willers2010}.
-The black arrows indicate possible optical transitions, which will be discussed later.
+The tetragonal CEF strengths in Ce$_{2}M_{1}$In$_{8}$ are experimentally estimated to $5\sim7$ meV and $17\sim25$ meV \cite{Ohishi2009, Yamashita2011, Malinowski2003, Willers2010}.
+Recent magnetic susceptibility study on \Ce\ proposed the CEF energy of 6 meV and 18 meV for the 1st and 2nd excited states, respectively \cite{Christovam2020}.